 Worldwide: No (U.S. Only) | Return Policy: 365 days (Boxes must be unopened and undamaged) | Price Match Guarantee: Yes | Accepts FSA./HSA Cards: Yes (Cards that are affiliated with Visa/MasterCard | Online Prescription Renewal: No

-Walmart is a retailer that operates globally, however for their contact lenses they on service the U.S. and its territories.
+Walmart is a retailer that operates globally, however for their contact lenses they only offer the service to the U.S. and its territories.
 Not long ago Walmart was partnered with 1800Contacts for contact lenses after that partnership ended Walmart launched its own online contact lens store.
 If you already purchase your contact lenses through your local retailer, WalmartContacts.com can actually verify your prescription with your local Walmart Vision Center, and you can purchase them online.
 Which saves you a trip to those busy Walmart stores where parking can be a hassle at times.
 Walmart also sells prescription glasses online, but that aspect of the business could use some work.

 How do you know what your prescription is?

 It is important to remember that getting your contact lenses online doesn’t mean that it is a way to get out of getting your annual exam with your eye doctor.
 Any reputable online retailer will still require you to have a valid prescription with your doctor’s office.
-In the U.S, all contact lenses require a valid prescription that is written by a qualified eye care practitioner
+In the U.S, all contact lenses require a valid prescription that is written by a qualified eyecare practitioner

 Therefore, if you do not currently have a contact lens prescription, then you would have to visit the eye care practitioner of your choice and have an eye exam done.
 You can then take that prescription from the doctor’s office and order online.
 From time to time, you might run into an eye doctor that will refuse to give you your prescription if they know you’re going to order somewhere else, but if you are in the U.S. your eye care practitioner is legally required to give you a copy of your prescription upon request.

 Alternatively, if you already wear contact lenses but you don’t have a copy of your prescription, but you have the boxes of contacts you can enter the prescription that is listed on your box.
-This could have a longer processing time, as retailers have to verify your prescription with your doctor and this could add 24-48 hours onto the processing time.
+This could have a longer processing time, as retailers have to verify your prescription with your doctor and this could add 24-48 hours to the processing time.
 So the easiest way for the quickest processing time would be to have a copy of your prescription that you would be able to upload when you place your order.